vimeo/VimeoUpload/README.md

 The steps required to obtain the file URL will vary depending on whether you are uploading a [PHAsset](#obtaining-a-file-url-for-a-phasset), an [ALAsset](#obtaining-a-file-url-for-an-alasset), or an [asset that you manage](#obtaining-a-file-url-for-an-asset-that-you-manage) outside of the device Photos environment.
 Once you have a valid file URL, you will use it to [obtain an upload ticket](#obtaining-an-upload-ticket).
 Then you can [start your upload](#start-your-upload).

+Unfortunately, because of how Apple's [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) and [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) APIs are designed uploading directly from a [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) or [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) resource URL is not possible.
+In order to upload [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html)s and [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/)s you will need to first create a copy of the asset itself and upload from that copy.
+See below for instructions on how to do this.

 #### Obtaining a File URL For a PHAsset

-Request an instance of [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) for the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) that you intend to upload.
+Use `PHAssetExportSessionOperation` to request an instance of [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) configured for the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) that you intend to upload.
 If the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) is in iCloud (i.e. not resident on the device) this will download the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) from iCloud.
-Use the resulting `exportSession` to export a copy of the [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html).

 ```Swift
     let phAsset = ... // The PHAsset you intend to upload